Sennacherib's campaign in the Levant

 Sennacherib's campaign in the Levant in 701 BCE was a military campaign undertaken by the Neo-Assyrian Empire to bring the region back under control following a rebellion against Assyrian rule in 705 BCE.
-After the death of Sargon II, Sennacherib’s father, a number of states in the Levant renounced their allegiance to Assyria.
+After the death of Sargon II and the succession of Sennacherib, several states in the Levant renounced their allegiance to Assyria.
 The rebellion involved several small states: Sidon and Ashkelon (which were taken by force) and Byblos, Ashdod, Ammon, Moab, and Edom who then submitted to the payment of tribute to Assyria.
-Most notably, Hezekiah of Judah, encouraged by Egypt, joined the rebellion and was subsequently invaded by the Assyrians who captured most of the cities and towns in the region.
-Hezekiah was trapped in Jerusalem by an Assyrian army and the surrounding lands were given to Assyrian vassals in Ekron, Gaza, and Ashdod, however, the city was not taken and Hezekiah was allowed to remain on his throne as an Assyrian vassal after paying a large tribute.
-The events of the campaign in Judah are famously related in the Bible (2 Kgs18–19; Isa 36–37; and 2Chr 32) which culminate in an “angel of the Lord” striking down 185,000 Assyrians outside the gates of Jerusalem prompting Sennacherib’s return to Nineveh.
+Most notably King Hezekiah of Judah, encouraged by Egypt, joined the rebellion and was subsequently invaded by the Assyrians who captured most of the cities and towns in the region.
+Hezekiah was trapped in Jerusalem by an Assyrian army, and the surrounding lands were given to Assyrian vassals in Ekron, Gaza, and Ashdod; however, the city was not taken, and Hezekiah was allowed to remain on his throne as an Assyrian vassal after paying a large tribute.
+The events of the campaign in Judah are famously related in the Bible (2 Kings 18–19; Isaiah 36–37; and 2 Chronicles 32) which culminate in an "angel of the Lord" striking down 185,000 Assyrians outside the gates of Jerusalem, prompting Sennacherib's return to Nineveh.

 Smaller states

-Phoenicia, Philistia and Transjordan

 Many smaller states in the region joined the rebellion against Assyria.
 Sidon and Ashkelon were taken by force, after which Byblos, Ashdod, Ammon, Moab, and Edom resubmitted to Assyrian rule without a fight.
 Ekron attempted to resist with help from Egypt but the Egyptians were defeated and Ekron was reinstated as an Assyrian vassal kingdom.

 Campaign in Judah

 Siege of Azekah

-Following their success in quelling the smaller rebellious states the Assyrian army turned on Judah and its king, Hezekiah.
-The timeline of the campaign is somewhat unclear but it is thought that one of the first major engagements between Judah and Assyria was the Siege of Azekah, a walled settlement on a 372 meter high hill roughly 45 kilometers west of Jerusalem.
-Our knowledge of the siege comes primarily from the Azekah Inscription, a tablet inscription from Sennacherib’s reign which was found in the Library of Ashurbanipal.
-The inscription describes the use of earthen ramps and battering rams to overcome the cities formidable outer defences followed by the use of foot soldiers and cavalry to take the city.
-The tablet seems to imply that the defenders of Azekah were routed by the Assyrian cavalry but the inscription is not complete and only the beginning of this section has survived.
-Following the cities capture the inscription tells us that the Assyrians looted and burned or otherwise destroyed Azekah.
+Following their success in quelling the smaller rebellious states the Assyrian army turned on the Kingdom of Judah and Hezekiah.
+The timeline of the campaign is somewhat unclear, but it is thought that one of the first major engagements between Judah and Assyria was the Siege of Azekah, a walled settlement on a 372 meter high hill roughly 45 kilometers west of Jerusalem.
+Knowledge of the siege comes primarily from the Azekah Inscription, a tablet inscription from Sennacherib's reign which was found in the Library of Ashurbanipal.
+The inscription describes the use of earthen ramps and battering rams to overcome Azekah's formidable outer defences followed by the use of foot soldiers and cavalry to take the city.
+The tablet seems to imply that the defenders of Azekah were routed by the Assyrian cavalry, but the inscription is not complete and only the beginning of this section has survived.
+Following the city's capture the inscription states that the Assyrians looted and burned or otherwise destroyed Azekah.